Most Popular Breakfast Foods in America

 They say breakfast is the most important meal of the day.
 If that’s true, then people in the United States are getting ready for their day in wildly different ways.

-Find out what your state is googling.
 These are the 15 most searched breakfast foods in America.

 The Juicy Details: Acai Bowl